crichez/swift-bison/README.md

-# BSONKit
+# Bison

 Binary JSON encoding and decoding in Swift.

 ## Overview

-The BSONKit package exposes two main modules:
+The Bison package exposes two main modules:
-* `BSONKit` for fast, flexible and type-safe document encoding and decoding.
+* `Bison` for fast, flexible and type-safe document encoding and decoding.
 * `BSONCodable` to adapt existing Swift `Codable` code already in your project.

 Each of these modules is available for encoding or decoding only by importing:
-* `BisonWrite` & `BisonRead` as alternatives to the full `BSONKit`.
+* `BisonWrite` & `BisonRead` as alternatives to the full `Bison`.
 * `BSONEncodable` & `BSONDecodable` as alternatives to the full `BSONCodable`.

 This project is tested in continuous integration on the following platforms: